MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_IsFastFileActivationTelemetryEnabled** - Boolean denoting if fast file activation flow's telemetry  is enabled or not.

-- **Data_IsHomeScreenUpgradeSession** - Denotes whether officemobile home screen was shown or not , or home screen was upgraded or not in current file open session.
+- **Data_IsHomeScreenUpgradeSession** - Denotes whether office mobile home screen was shown or not, or home screen was upgraded or not in current file open session.

 - **Data_IsIntuneManaged** - Boolean denoting if file is an intune managed or not (true/false).